• Skip to primary navigation

 When salt is added to beef, it breaks down the beef’s muscle protein, draws moisture to the surface of the meat, and has a hydrating effect.
 It ultimately creates a juicier steak.

 When salting steak, it’s recommended to use ¾ teaspoon to 1 teaspoon per pound of beef.
 Salt about 1-hour before cooking, and be sure to apply the salt evenly to the front, back and side of the beef.
-If you struggle with applying it evenly, season from about two feet above the steak, and make it “rain” salt.
+If you struggle with applying it evenly, for best results, season from about two feet above the steak, and make it “rain” salt.
 This will avoid having a concentration of salt in one area and allows for even coverage.
 Thicker cuts of steak will typically need more salt than thinner cuts.

 Kosher Salt is our go-to salt when salting steak or roasts.
 We like it because it has large, coarse grains and the large granules cling to the beef when seasoning.
 The large grains also make it easier to pinch and sprinkle.
 Different brands of kosher salt have different crystal sizes.
 We like this one the best.